When to Go to the Hospital During Labor

 Knowing the process ahead of time removes one more source of anxiety.
 Here's what typically happens when you walk through the doors:

 Triage.
 You'll be taken to a triage area where a nurse checks your vital signs, monitors the baby's heart rate, and performs a cervical exam to measure dilation and effacement.
-They’ll ask about your contraction pattern, when your water broke (if applicable), and your medical history.
+They'll ask about your contraction pattern.
+They'll ask when your water broke (if applicable).
+They'll ask about your medical history.
 If you've been using a contraction timer, share your log — it gives them an immediate picture.

 Admission or observation.
 If you're in active labor (typically 4–6 cm dilated or more), you'll be admitted to a labor room.
 If you’re in early labor, they may keep you in observation for 1–2 hours to see if you progress.
 Some women are sent home at this point.
 That's okay — it means your body is doing exactly what it should, just not quite fast enough yet.